-Vote by mail ballots may canvassed 22 days before each election.
-The signature on file at the start of the canvassing of vote by mail ballots is the signature that will be used to verify your signature on the voter's certificate.
+Vote by mail ballots may be canvassed 22 days before each election.
+The signature on file at the start of the canvassing of mail ballots is the signature that will be used to verify your signature on the voter's certificate.
 Therefore, make sure you have submitted an update prior to the start of canvassing.

 *PLEASE NOTE: If you are a caregiver to someone whose signature needs to be updated for any reason, please contact the Supervisor of Elections Office for directions on doing so.
 A Power of Attorney cannot be accepted in place of the voter's signature or mark for any reason when submitting election related forms or casting a ballot.